awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

     --profile MY_PROFILE_CREDENTIALS
 ```

-## Getting the Status of a Database Activity Stream<a name="DBActivityStreams.Status"></a>
+## Getting the Status of an Activity Stream<a name="DBActivityStreams.Status"></a>

-You can get the status of a database activity stream using the console or AWS CLI\.
+You can get the status of an activity stream using the console or AWS CLI\.

 ### Console<a name="DBActivityStreams.Status-collapsible-section-S1"></a>

-**To get the status of a DB cluster's database activity stream**
+**To get the status of a DB cluster's activity stream**

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.